codingburgas/2223-educational-traveling-geomano/README.md

 ## 🎮 About the game
 *Eurobunnea is a unique game full of surprises which consists of a mix of genres.
 Enter the role of Star - a cute little bunny on a fun adventure around Europe.
 Get to face different challenges - from quizzes and mazes, to even fishes.
 Try on different outfits unlockable by beating levels, all while enjoying the beautiful unique style of Eurobunnea.*

+## 📺 Trailer

+*You can watch a trailer of our program <a href="https://codingburgas-my.sharepoint.com/:v:/g/personal/zypetkova20_codingburgas_bg/EbPK5mRTlO9IkJSES1Dws0cBNeDahj4Tgm5EQPNLkyVzQg?e=dLY7pi">here</a>.*

 ## 👩🏻‍💻 Team Members
 * **Valeria Yaneva** - *Scrum trainer*